-I’m Ed Smith, a Car Accident Attorney in Sacramento.
 Most commercial airliners have an unbreakable flight recorder, called a black box.
 In case of a plane crash, investigators can retrieve the black box and find out precisely what caused the plane to go down.
-Some cars also have a black box, known as an event data recorder (EDR).
-If you’ve bought a new car within the last decade, chances are your car has one and it can serve as a powerful eyewitness in an auto accident.
+Some cars also have a black box known as an event data recorder (EDR).
+If you’ve bought a new car within the last decade, chances are your car has one, and it can serve as a powerful eyewitness in an auto accident.

 What are Event Data Recorders?

 Event data recorders are tiny microcomputer chipsets that are no bigger than two decks of cards.
-About 96-percent of new cars being sold today in the United States has one.
+About 96 percent of new cars sold today in the United States have one.
 In most vehicles, they are part of the airbag control module located under the middle console.

-Watch YouTube Video – Inside a car’s black box – Video explains what a black box is, how it works, and what data is being recorded.
+Watch YouTube Video – Inside a Car’s Black Box – The video explains a black box, how it works, and what data is being recorded.

 How the Event Data Recorder Has Evolved

-The event data recorders were originally installed in the 1990s in General Motors vehicles to ensure whether airbags deployed or not.
-But since then, their role and the range of the data they retrieve has expanded.
+The event data recorders were installed in the 1990s in General Motors vehicles to ensure whether airbags were deployed.
+But since then, their role and the range of the data they retrieve have expanded.

 What Do Event Data Recorders Record?

-The National Highway Traffic Safety Administration (NHTSA) has been gathering information from event data recorders to get a clearer understanding of the events that take place during an auto accident.
+The National Highway Traffic Safety Administration (NHTSA) has been gathering information from event data recorders to better understand the events that occur during an auto accident.

-Unlike black boxes on airplanes, which repeatedly record data including audio and system performance, event data recorders capture driving habits.
+Unlike black boxes on airplanes, which repeatedly record audio and system performance data, event data recorders capture driving habits.
 This includes speed and seat belt usage.
 The device records them retroactively if a crash is detected.
-When a crash happens, the event data recorder captures about five seconds of data before, during and after the car wreck.
+When a crash happens, the event data recorder captures about five seconds of data before, during, and after the car wreck.

 More Data Being Recorded

-The NHTSA has mandated that every new event data recorder would be required to record 15 types of crash data.
-The required data must include:
+The NHTSA has mandated that every new event data recorder be required to record 15 types of crash data.
+The required data must include the following:

 - Accelerator position